 There are a number of festivals, holidays and other events celebrated in Nantes each year.
-The main ones are listed below.January 1 : New Year's Day (national holiday) May 1 : Labour Day (national holiday)
+The main ones are listed below.January 1 : New Year's Day (national holiday) March or April : Easter Monday (national holiday) May 1 : Labour Day (national holiday)

 On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
 Many vendors occupy the pavement on that occasion!May 8: Victory Day (national holiday)

 Commemorates the Allied victory in Europe that ended World War II on this day in 1945.
-Various ceremonies are held around town.June 21 : Fête de la Musique (celebrated nationwide)
+Various ceremonies are held around town.Around May 19: Fête de la Bretagne (Gouel Breizh) (local)

-Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues across Nantes.July 14 : Bastille Day (national holiday)
+Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets, parks and at various venues across Nantes.July 14 : Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Nantes, a huge fireworks display is set off from the island in the centre of the city and is best viewed from the Quai de la Fosse or the Pont Anne de Bretagne.
 There are also many dance parties open to everyone held at various venues throughout the city.August 15 : Assumption Day (national holiday)